List of Friends and Joey characters: Rachel Green

 Rachel Karen Green (Jennifer Aniston) is the spoiled but warm-hearted and likable daughter of Dr. Leonard Green (Ron Leibman), a rich, Long Island vascular surgeon, and Sandra Green (Marlo Thomas).
 She has two sisters, Jill (Reese Witherspoon) and Amy (Christina Applegate).
 Rachel is introduced into the series in the first episode after she leaves her fiancé, Barry Farber, at the altar, and attempts to live independently without financial support from her parents.
 She flees from her almost-wedding to New York City to find Monica Geller, her friend from high school.
 Rachel moves into Monica's apartment and meets Phoebe Buffay and Joey Tribbiani.
 Rachel already knows Ross Geller, Monica's brother, as all three attended Lincoln High School.
-In the first episode, she is also reacquainted with Chandler Bing, Ross's college buddy; however, later episodes retcon this, and she is shown to have met Chandler on Thanksgiving, whilst Ross was at college.
+In the first episode, she is also reacquainted with Chandler Bing, Ross's college roommate; however, later episodes retcon this, and she is shown to have met Chandler on Thanksgiving, whilst Ross was at college.
 Rachel's first job is as a waitress at Central Perk coffee house.
 She later begins to work in fashion, becoming an assistant buyer, and later a personal shopper, at Bloomingdale's.
 She eventually becomes a buyer at Polo Ralph Lauren.

 A great deal of Rachel's life throughout the series revolves around her relationship with Ross Geller.
 At the end of season seven, during Monica's and Chandler's wedding, it is revealed that Rachel is pregnant from a one-night stand with Ross.
 Initially, Rachel is determined to raise the baby on her own, but later she realizes she needs Ross's help.
 She decides to move in with Ross, even though the two are not involved in an intimate relationship.
 Their daughter is born during the eighth-season finale.
 Her aunt Monica, 'gives' an indecisive Rachel the name Emma, which she had chosen for her own daughter, at age 14.

 During the tenth season, Rachel is offered a job with Louis Vuitton in Paris.
 She accepts and prepares to move herself and Emma to France.
 However, in the series finale, she declines the job offer and famously "gets off the plane".
 Rachel and Ross get back together in the final episode of the series.